Combe Martin Ores and Smelting

 Smuggling in North Devon

-…the Mediterranean and cattle came from Ireland.
+.
+Wines and fruits came from the Mediterranean and cattle came from Ireland.
 Coal, culm, iron, and flag-stones came from Wales; and marble and slate from Cornwall.
-Moreover, the Newfoundland trade had also experien…
+Moreover, the Newfoun…

 Churches